angelreyes117/holbertonschool-shell/init_files_variables_and_expansions/README.md

 14. **13-print_float**: Prints a number with two decimal places, where the number is stored in the environment variable `NUM`.
 15. **14-decimal_to_hexadecimal**: Converts a decimal number from the environment variable `DECIMAL` to hexadecimal.

+ADVANCED:

+16. **15-rot13**: A script that encodes and decodes text using ROT13 encryption.
+It takes input and applies the ROT13 cipher, which shifts letters by 13 positions in the alphabet.

+17. **16-odd**: A script that prints every other line from the input, starting with the first line.
+It effectively filters out alternating lines from any input stream.

+18. **17-water_and_stir**: A script that adds two numbers stored in the environment variables WATER and STIR, each in custom numeric bases ("water" and "stir").
+The result is printed in base "bestchol."